Corporate Card Procedures

 CARDHOLDER RECORD KEEPING

-Purchases with the Corporate Card can be made over the counter, via fax, via telephone, or via the Internet.
+Purchases with the Corporate Card can be made over the counter, via telephone or the Internet.

-Appropriate documentation supporting the expense must be obtained by the Cardholder for all corporate card transactions.
-See the Universities policy on receipts.
+Appropriate documentation supporting the expense must be obtained by the Cardholder for all corporate card transactions and filed with your statement at the end of the month.

 Complete the “no receipt” form for transactions without receipts.
 This form must be signed by you and your department chair or supervisor.
 Your explanation should include a description of the expense, date of purchase, supplier’s name and reason for the lack of supporting documentation.

 File your receipts in your Monthly Receipts Envelope provided by the Business Office.
-Call the Corporate Card Administrator for a supply of these preprinted receipt envelopes.
+Envelopes can be obtained from the Corporate Card Administrator.

-Once you have reviewed/approved all of your transactions for the month, print the Cardholder’s Electronic of account, sign and date the statement, enclose it with the receipts in the Monthly Receipts Envelope, complete the information requested on the front of the Monthly Receipts Envelope, and forward the envelope to the Business Office.
+Once you have reviewed all of your transactions for the month, print the monthly statement and sign and date it.
+Enclose it with the receipts in the Monthly Receipts Envelope.
+Complete the information requested on the front of the Monthly Receipts Envelope, and forward the envelope to the Business Office by the 10th of the month following the statement date.

-It is important for you to print and sign the Cardholder’s Electronic Statement of Account as this document is our permanent record of authorization for your transactions.
+It is important for you to print and sign the monthly statement in addition to having your supervisor and President’s Staff member, if applicable, approve your purchases as the statement is our permanent record of authorization for your transactions.

 YEAR END CUTOFF AND ACCOUNTING

-The monthly billing cycle for Corporate Card transactions runs from the 26th of the month through the 25th of the next month.
-Charges posted to the PaymentNet system during the billing cycle will be posted to that month’s general ledger activity at the beginning of the following month.
-For example, the billing cycle running from July 26th through August 25th will be posted to the general ledger on or about September 8th.
+The monthly billing cycle for Corporate Card transactions runs from the first through the last day of the month.
+Charges posted to the Smartdata system during the billing cycle will be posted to that month’s general ledger activity at the beginning of the following month.
+For example, the billing cycle running from July 1 through July 31 will be posted to the general ledger on or about August 10.

 It is important to note Southwestern’s fiscal year end cutoff policy for Corporate Card transactions.
-Transactions posted to PaymentNet during the billing cycle ending June 25th will be posted to the current fiscal year’s general ledger.
-Transactions posted to PaymentNet after June 25th will be deferred and recorded on July 10th as new fiscal year transactions.
+Transactions posted to Smartdata during the billing cycle ending on June 30 will be posted to the current fiscal year’s general ledger.
+Transactions posted to Smart Data starting July 1 will be deferred and recorded on August 10th as new fiscal year transactions.